How Does Geothermal Work?

 As outdoor temps rise, a GHP collects the unwanted heat in your home and moves it to the cooler earth.
 Ordinary heat pumps and air conditioners dump that heat outside, but, unfortunately, hot summer air is already saturated with heat and is less willing to accept more.
 That makes ordinary cooling systems least efficient when you need them to be the most.

 As a geothermal unit runs, it can capture heat that would normally go to waste and divert it to your water heater tank (using an optional component called a desuperheater).
 Your unit can generate up to 50% of your hot water—at almost no cost.
-For larger volumes of hot water, we also offer dedicated hydronic units.
+For hot water generation you have the option of installing the iGate Smart Tank that can communicate with a Trilogy 45 Q Mode heat pump to deliver all the home’s hot water needs with five times the efficiency of a traditional electric water heater.

 Infinite Energy For Every Home